dockhero/generators/rethinkdb/README.md

 heroku dh:compose up -d
 ```

-Now you should be able to open admin UI in the browser and login with
+Now you should be able to open admin UI in the browser and login with RETHINKDB_ADMIN_PASSWORD  (username is `admin`)
-the following credentials: `admin:<admin UI password>`

 ```
-heroku dh:open
+heroku dh:open https
 ```